How To Make Corn Tortillas

 However, it’s much harder to find great store-bought corn tortillas.

 In order to make corn tortillas taste fresh, they must be made without preservatives.
-Yet the masa (cornflour) in corn tortillas is so very perishable once cooked, the tortillas must be eaten within a couple days.
+Yet the masa (corn flour) in these tortillas is so very perishable once cooked, the tortillas must be eaten within a couple of days.